A new way to evaluate G-Wishart normalising constants via Fourier analysis: Conclusions

 \section{Conclusions}

-Efficiently estimating the $\G$-Wishart normalising constant $\const_\G(\delta, D)$ is essential for implementing Bayesian inference of Gaussian graphical models and performing Gaussian graphical model selection.
+Efficiently estimating the $\G$-Wishart normalising constant $\const_\G(\delta, D)$ is highly relevant for implementing Bayesian inference of Gaussian graphical models and performing Gaussian graphical model selection.
 Little is known about the form of this constant for general graphs, with available estimation methods resting on computational methods based on Monte Carlo integration.
 While an explicit representation of the $\G$-Wishart normalising constant for general graphs has been recently derived \cite{Uhler}, its form is not well suited for practical computation.

-In this paper, we provide practical results for evaluating the $\G$-Wishart normalising constant for a large collection of graphs, beyond the well-understood class of decomposable graphs.
-To do so we introduce, in Section~\ref{sec:Diracdelta}, a transformation of $\const_\G(\delta, D)$ to an unconstrained integral, which is much easier to handle than its original form.
-After transformation, the tractibility of the normalising constant improves substantially under the assumption that $D$ is the identity matrix.
-If a conjecture of Roverato's \cite{Roverato} (see~(\ref{eq:conj})), which appears likely to be true based on empirical evidence, were proved the identity case would be the only one needed to evaluate the constant for arbitrary $D$.
-Focusing on the identity matrix, we obtained closed formulae or provided numerically efficient results for $\const_\G(\delta, I_{|\V(\G)|})$ for a variety of graphs.
+In this paper, we provide practical results for evaluating the $\G$-Wishart normalising constant for collections of graphs beyond the well-understood class of decomposable graphs.
+To do so, we introduce, in Section~\ref{sec:Diracdelta}, a transformation of $\const_\G(\delta, D)$ to an unconstrained integral, which is much easier to handle than its original form.
+After transformation, the tractability of the normalising constant improves substantially under the assumption that $D$ is the identity matrix.
+For this case, we obtained closed formulae or provided numerically efficient results for $\const_\G(\delta, I_{|\V(\G)|})$ for a variety of graphs.

 For many other graphs, we showed that the $\G$-Wishart normalising constant involves solving real integrals of the form of Equation (\ref{eq:specialForm}), which can sometimes be simplified and expressed in terms of special functions, or otherwise be computed numerically.
-Studying integrals of this particular form would therefore constitute a valuable direction for future work.
+Studying integrals of this particular form would constitute a valuable direction for future work.

 Another promising direction for further developments follows from Section~\ref{sec:map}, where we establish a link between the constants $\const_\G(\delta, I_{|\V(\G)|})$ for different graphs (with different values of $\delta$).
-One might be able to connect a class of graphs with another class, whose normalising constants can be more efficiently estimated, and help speed up Bayesian samplers that move in the space of undirected graphs.
+One might be able to connect a class of graphs with another class, whose normalising constants can be more efficiently estimated.